Topic Outline

 Breast Biopsy

-There is no contraindication to undergoing ultrasound- guided core needle breast biopsy, stereotactic core needle biopsy, or MRI-guided biopsy while breastfeeding, and there is no need to interrupt or stop breastfeeding before or after the procedure1.
+There is no contraindication to undergoing ultrasound- guided core needle breast biopsy, stereotactic core needle biopsy, or MRI-guided biopsy while breastfeeding, and there is no need to interrupt or stop breastfeeding before or after the procedure.1

 References